openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Self-Issued OpenID Provider Authentication Response {#siop-authentication-response}

-A Self-Issued OpenID Provider Response is an OpenID Connect Authentication Response made in the same manner as in the Implicit Flow, as defined in Section 3.1.2.5 of [@!OpenID.Core], with the exception of the differences specified in this section.
+A Self-Issued OpenID Provider Response is an OpenID Connect Authentication Response, whose parameters depend on the `response_type` used in the request.
+Depending on the `response_type` the result of the transaction is either obtained directly from the authentication response or from a token endpoint response.

 A Self-Issued OpenID Provider Response is returned when Self-Issued OP supports all Relying Party Registration metadata values received from the Relying Party in the `registration` parameter.
 If one or more of the Relying Party Registration Metadata Values is not supported, Self-Issued OP MUST return an error according to (#siop-error-respose).

-In a same-device protocol flow, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.
+In a same-device protocol flow with `response_type` `id_token`, the response parameters will be returned in the URL fragment component, unless a different Response Mode was specified.

 In a cross-device protocol flow, upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

-The following is an informative example of a Self-Issued OP Response in a same-device protocol flow:
+The following is an informative example of a Self-Issued OP Response in a same-device protocol flow (`response_type` `id_token`):

 ```
 HTTP/1.1 302 Found